Showbox supporters dealt a temporary victory by Seattle City Council

 Monday’s vote does not guarantee a long and prosperous future for the 79-year-old venue, on whose First Avenue site Onni Group plans to erect a 442-unit apartment tower.
 However, the ordinance extends a timely protection before the Vancouver, B.C.-based developer hits a critical benchmark in the permitting process that would limit the council’s options.

 The ordinance was fast-tracked amid concerns that the project could vest, meaning that any future zoning changes would not retroactively apply.
 Councilmember Lisa Herbold said that Onni voluntarily took steps to delay vesting in hopes that the council would postpone the vote.
-Onni’s legal team sent to Seattle Department of Construction and Inspections last week stating they would consider ways to “sustain the performance history” of the Showbox, which Herbold called a “hollow effort.”
+Onni’s legal team wrote to Seattle Department of Construction and Inspections last week stating they would consider ways to “sustain the performance history” of the Showbox, which Herbold called a “hollow effort.”

 Onni could not be reached for comment Monday afternoon.